 ✏️ Things To Note:

-- Size: The finished mushroom is about 2 inches tall and 1.5 inches wide.
+- Size: When completed, the mushroom measures approximately 2 inches in height and 1.5 inches in width.

 🪡 Materials Needed